 Slow Down – Speeding Kills

 You are running late and can’t stop looking at the clock in your car.
 As the minutes tick by, you start to press on the gas pedal.
 Do you know the risks of accelerating past the speed limit?
 Beyond criminal consequences, speeding can result in car accidents, injuries, and death.
 According to the Nevada Departments of Public Safety and Transportation, speeding accounts for one-third of all traffic deaths in Nevada.
-Share the road responsibly and slow down.
+Share the road responsibly and slow down because the dangers of speeding are severe.

 Has a speed related car accident injured you or a loved one?
 If the accident occurred in Nevada, contact an experienced Nevada personal injury lawyer.
 A personal injury lawyer can help you protect your rights.
 Our team of lawyers and staff has experience handling all types of car accidents.
 This includes accidents involving motorcyclists, bicyclists, and drivers under the influence.
 Contact Anthem Injury Lawyers today at (702) 857-6000 to make an appointment for a free consultation.